Single-Step Parity Check Gate Set for Quantum Error Correction: Single-Step Parity Check Gate Set and M pp2

 For the modulated GRAPE method, we took into account the $\cos(\omega t)$ term and we modulated the control Hamiltonian with $\cos(\omega t)$ for each time slot with a proper angular frequency.
 As a first step, we set the maximum control amplitude (the $B_1$ magnetic field in our case) in the range of millitesla and we ran the algorithm for 1, 10, 100, 1000 microseconds evolution time for the $XX$ gate.
 The number of time slots is one of the most important parameters of the algorithm.
 We need to provide a fine enough resolution to observe the oscillation of the pulse.
 Since we are in the laboratory frame, the time interval is determined by the highest frequency in the system, which in this case is the electron Larmor frequency.
-In a 1.33 T magnetic field, the electron precesses at 27.97 GHz, corresponding to period of 35 ps.
+In a 1.33 T magnetic field, the electron precesses at 27.97 GHz, corresponding to a period of 35 ps.
 When the number of sampling per oscillation is taken into account, for each evolution time, the minimum time resolution is maintained at 10 picoseconds by allocating the appropriate number of time slots.
-To execute the algorithm with such a small time resolution, we utilized the High-Performance Computing (HPC) cluster \ref{gadi}.
-As a result, we could have the perfect gate fidelity for evolution time is in the range of $10 \mu s$.
+To execute the algorithm with such a small time resolution, we utilized a High-Performance Computing (HPC) cluster.
+As a result, we could have perfect gate fidelity for an evolution time of order 10~$\mu$s.

-We then attempted to find a shorter gate evolution time.
-In order to achieve this, we increased the control amplitude in a manner that remains experimentally feasible.
+We then attempted to find a shorter gate evolution time, by increasing the control amplitude (still within experimentally feasible values).
 We set the evolution time to 4 microseconds for the \textit{XX} gate.
 We set upper and lower bounds to 40 mT for the control field and we used 400,000 time slots which correspond to every 10 picoseconds for a pulse.
 We run the algorithm for every frequency in the system and the algorithm was able to find \textit{XX} parity check gates with a single pulse with an accuracy of 0.9999\footnote{This is the theoretical fidelity and this demonstrates the feasibility of implementing this gate under the given conditions.} The first 100 ns of the control amplitudes are shown in Figure~\ref{fig:pulse}.

-To verify that the pulse found by GRAPE was physically meaningful, we then calculated its Fourier transform, shown in Figure~\ref{fig:pulse}.